yottabit42/gtakeout_backup/README.md

 ## `run_backup.sh`

 Script to automate deduplication and backup of Google Takeout archives to remote cloud targets.
-Details and requires are contained as comments in the script.
+Details and requirements are contained as comments in the script.